noeblassel/noeblassel.github.io/content/teaching/index.md

 ### Scientific Computing (Spring 2023)

 First-year course at École des Ponts.
 The course material can be found [here](https://jfbarthelemy.github.io/Cours_ENPC_pratique_calcul_scientifique/) (slides, notes and Jupyter notebooks in Julia).

+### Mathematics in action (Fall 2023)

+First-year warm-up classes in Mathematics and Python for scientific computing.
+Material can be found on a [GitHub repo](https://github.com/GabrielStoltz/MACT).